 Think about getting a wig, hat, or scarf before your hair loss starts.
 That way, you can get a wig that matches your hair and you'll be ready with head coverings, if you choose to use them.

-Throughout treatment, your doctor will take samples of your blood for testing.
-One thing he or she is checking is your white blood cell count.
+Many types of chemotherapy and other treatments can cause low white blood cell counts.
+This is called neutropenia.
 Without enough white blood cells, your body may not be able to fight infection.
-Many types of chemotherapy can cause low white blood cell counts, which is called neutropenia.
-You may experience symptoms of infection, such as fever, chills, or inflammation at the site of an injury.
+You may have symptoms of infection, such as fever, chills, or inflammation at the site of an injury.

-If your doctor tells you that your white blood cell count is low, take these actions to stay healthy:
+During your treatment, your health care team will take samples of your blood for testing.
+If your health care team tells you that your white blood cell count is low, take these actions to stay healthy:

 Avoid crowds and people with colds.
 Wear a surgical mask if you can't.